cplusplus/SG20/sources/introduction.md

 The various concepts (i.e., ideas) to potentially be covered are partitioned into modules.
 A module is very broad in scope and consists of numerous topics.
-**[Note: Can I suggest that we use the term "area" or "unit" instead of "module"?
-I think that these other choices are better and also avoid any potential confusion over what is meant by "module" (i.e., C++ term versus plain English term).]**

 For each module, topics related to the module are identified.
 Then, for each topic, learning outcomes are specified.